-Coping subtheory asks one basic question.
-That is, what gives some children and adults the resilience to emotionally cope more effectively than most people with the experience of childhood rejection?
-Finally, sociocultural systems model and subtheory asks two very different classes of questions.
-First, why are some parents warm and loving and others cold, aggressive, neglecting/rejecting?
-Is it true, for example-as IPARTheory predicts-that specific psychological, familial, community, and societal factors tend to be reliably associated the world over with specific variations in parental acceptance-rejection?
-Second, in what way is the total fabric of society as well as the behavior and beliefs of individuals within society affected by the fact that most parents in that society tend to either accept or reject their children?
-For example, is it true, as IPARTheory predicts, that a people's religious beliefs, artistic preferences, and other expressive beliefs and behaviors tend to be universally associated with their childhood experiences of parental love and love withdrawal?
+Coping subtheory recognizes that some children (and adults) are better able than others to cope emotionally with the corrosive drizzle of day to day rejection.
+Given this fact, coping subtheory attempts to predict and explain major factors that give some individuals the resilience to emotionally cope more effectively than most people with the experience of childhood rejection.
+Finally, sociocultural systems model and subtheory deals with two very different classes of issues.
+First, it recognizes that some parents are warm and loving whereas others are cold, aggressive, and/or neglecting/rejecting.
+Sociocultural subtheory is interested in predicting and explaining the sociocultural and personal conditions under which parents are likely to accept or reject their children.
+Is it true, for example-as the subtheory predicts-that specific psychological, familial, community, and societal factors tend to be reliably associated the world over with specific variations in parental acceptance-rejection?
+Second, in what way is the total fabric of society as well as the behavior and beliefs of individuals within society affected by the fact that most parents in that sociocultural group tend to either accept or reject their children?
+For example, is it true-as sociocultural systems subtheory predicts-that a people's religious beliefs, artistic preferences, and other expressive beliefs and behaviors tend to be universally associated with their childhood experiences of parental love and love withdrawal?

 Several distinctive features guide IPARTheory's attempts to answer questions such as these.
 First-employing a multimethod research strategy-the theory draws extensively from worldwide, cross-cultural evidence as well as from every major ethnic group in the United States.
 Additionally, it draws from literary and historical insights as far back as two thousand years.
 And more importantly, it draws from and helps provide a conceptual framework for integrating empirical studies on issues of interpersonal acceptance-rejection published since the end of the nineteenth century, mostly within the United States.
-From these sources the theory attempts to formulate a lifespan developmental perspective on issues surrounding interpersonal acceptance and rejection.
-Much of this lifespan perspective is incorporated into IPARTheory's personality subtheory, described later.
-First however, we discuss the concepts of interpersonal acceptance and rejection, or the warmth dimension of interpersonal relationships.
-At this point we should remind readers that in IPARTheory the term parent refers to whoever the major caregiver(s) is/are of a child-not necessarily to biological or adoptive parents.
+From these sources, IPARTheory attempts to formulate a lifespan developmental perspective on issues surrounding the effects, causes, and other correlates of interpersonal acceptance and rejection.
+Much of this lifespan perspective is incorporated into the theory's personality subtheory.
+Before discussing that subtheory, however, we discuss the concepts of interpersonal acceptance and rejection, or the warmth dimension of interpersonal relationships, especially parenting.
+At this point we should mention that the term parent refers in IPARTheory to whoever the major caregiver(s) is/are of a child-not necessarily to biological or adoptive parents.